hotsapi/Hotsapi.Uploader/README.md

 * Requires .NET Framework 4.6.2 or higher
 * [__Download__](https://github.com/Poma/Hotsapi.Uploader/releases/latest) **"HotsApiUploaderSetup.exe"** from [Releases](https://github.com/Poma/Hotsapi.Uploader/releases/latest) page (you don't need to download other files listed there) and run it

+*Note:* sometimes the installer is mistakenly marked as a virus by some AV vendors heuristics because they don't like things that install something on your PC in general.
+If you don't trust the installer you can download a portable "HotsApi.zip" and use it instead.
+In that case you are losing auto updates, start with windows, and shortcuts.
+Also you'll need to make sure that [.NET 4.6.2](https://www.microsoft.com/en-us/download/details.aspx?id=53344) is installed on your machine.

 # Contributing

 Coding conventions are as usual for C# except braces, those are in egyptian style ([OTBS](https://en.wikipedia.org/wiki/Indent_style#1TBS)).
 For repos included as submodules their coding style is used.